 November 11th marks Remembrance Day, an opportunity to honour those who have served in the nation’s defence.
 Originally referred to as Armistice [...]

-So you have heard about education quickly taking over the social media site “Twitter”.
-People have claimed that Twitter is a great way to connect [...]
+Have you heard about education quickly taking over the social media site Twitter?
+People claim that Twitter is a great way to connect with other [...]